-4.2 PERSONNEL POLICY: MEANING, IMPORTANCE, IMPLICATION, SCOPE AND CHARACTERISTICS OF HUMAN RESOURCE POLICIES
+4.2 PERSONNEL POLICY: CHARACTERISTICS

 The dictionary meaning of 'policy' is a 'plan of action'.
 Policy is a predetermined and accepted course of thoughts and actions established as a guide towards accepted goals and objectives.
-Policies are generally framed by the board of
+Policies are generally framed by the board of directors or the higher management.
+Various authorities on the subject have defined the term 'policy'.
+A few definitions are reproduced here:

-According to Flippo, 'A policy is a man-made rule of pre-determined course of action that is established to guide the performance of work toward the organization objectives.
-It is a type of standing plan that serves to guide subordinates in the execution of their tasks'.

-Yoder is of the opinion that, 'Policy is a pre-determined selected course established as a guide towards accepted goals and objectives.
-They (policies) establish the framework of guiding principles that facilitate delegation to lower levels and permit individual managers to select appropriate tactics or programmes'.

-According to James Bambrick, 'Policies are statements of the organization's overall purposes and its objectives in the various areas with which its operations are concerned - personnel, finance, production, marketing and so on'.

-In the words of Calhoon, 'Policies constitute guides to actions.
+- According to Flippo, 'A policy is a man-made rule of pre-determined course of action that is established to guide the performance of work toward the organization objectives.
+It is a type of standing plan that serves to guide subordinates in the execution of their tasks'. - Yoder is of the opinion that, 'Policy is a pre-determined selected course established as a guide towards accepted goals and objectives.
+They (policies) establish the framework of guiding principles that facilitate delegation to lower levels and permit individual managers to select appropriate tactics or programmes'. - According to James Bambrick, 'Policies are statements of the organization's overall purposes and its objectives in the various areas with which its operations are concerned - personnel, finance, production, marketing and so on'. - In the words of Calhoon, 'Policies constitute guides to actions.
 They furnish the general standards or bases on which decisions are reached.
 Their genesis lies in an organization's values, philosophy, concepts and principles'.

 From the above definitions, we can say that policies are the statements of the organization's overall purpose and its objectives in the various areas with which its operations are concerned.
-Human resource policies are also known as personnel policies and the two words are used inter-changeably in this unit.

-Meaning of Human Resource Policies
+4.2.1 Meaning of Human Resource Policies

 A policy is a predetermined course of action established to guide the performance of work towards accepted objectives.
 It is a type of a standing plan that serves to guide subordinates in the execution of their tasks.
 HR policies are statements of human resource objectives of an organization and provide a broad framework within which decisions on personnel matters can be made without reference to higher authorities.
 HR policies lay down the criteria for decision making in the field of personnel management.
 Thus, human resource policy is one of the policies in the organization, which lays down the decision-making criteria in line with overall purposes in the area of human resource management.
 An HR policy is a total commitment of the organization to act in the specified ways.
 We know that top management in any organization is responsible for making decisions regarding their human resources.
 To ensure that decisions made are consistent over a period of time, there is a need for HR policies.
 HR policies provide guidelines for a wide variety of employment relations in the organizations.
-These guidelines identify the organization's intentions in recruitment, selection, promotion, development, compensation etc. HR policies serve as a road map for managers.
+These guidelines identify the organization's intentions in recruitment, selection, promotion, development, compensation, etc. HR policies serve as a road map for managers.